A High-Quality Milk Replacer

 - This can be achieved with inputs of approximately 25kg of Green Valley Elvor Performance milk replacer and 120kg of Liffey Mills Calf 18 ration.

 The first nine weeks of a calf’s life is responsible for 25% of their total body weight.
-Liffey Mills has a pedigree in calf rearing dating back to the pre-quota days of the early 1980s.
+Liffey Mills has a pedigree in calf rearing dating back to the early 1980s.
 Liffey Mills Calf 18 coarse ration is over 35 years in production.

 Key ingredients include: flaked maize; flaked full-fat soya (for bloom in the calf); flaked peas and beans; and flaked toasted barley.